aratayamashita/tonebridge/README.md

 ## About

-ToneBridge is built as an experiment in translation with personality.
+tonebridge is built as an experiment in translation with personality.
 Words don’t live in one style — and now, your translations don’t have to either.